-In September 2010, the Company entered into a collaboration and license agreement with Nobelpharma Co., Ltd. (Nobelpharma).
+In September 2010, the Company entered into a collaboration and license agreement with Nobelpharma Co., Ltd. (Nobelpharma), which was amended in August 2015.
 Under the terms of this collaboration and license agreement, each party granted the other party a worldwide exclusive license under certain of that party's intellectual property related to the compound identified as N-acetylneuraminic acid, also known as sialic acid, to develop, manufacture, and commercialize products.
 Nobelpharma's licensed territory includes Japan and certain other Asian countries, and the Company's licensed territory includes the rest of the world.

-Under the collaboration and license agreement, the Company paid Nobelpharma \$111,000 (10 million Yen) for the license, which was recorded as research and development expense in 2010, and also issued 76,567 shares of common stock to Nobelpharma with a minimal value.
-The Company is required to pay Nobelpharma royalties based on net sales upon product sales commencement.
+Under the collaboration and license agreement, the Company paid Nobelpharma \$0.1 million (10 million Yen) for the license, which was recorded as research and development expense in 2010, and also issued 76,567 shares of common stock to Nobelpharma.
 In addition, the Company is required to make certain payments to Nobelpharma based upon achievement of certain development and approval milestones.
-The Company paid \$495,000 in development milestone payments since the inception of the agreement through March 31, 2015.
-The remaining total aggregate payments, if all milestones are achieved by Nobelpharma, would be 200 million Yen (approximately \$1.7 million based on the exchange rate at March 31, 2015).
-The Company will pay a high single digit royalty on net sales in the Company's territory and will receive a mid-single digit royalty on net sales in the Nobelpharma territory, excluding Japan, if such product sales are ever achieved.
+The Company has paid \$0.5 million in development milestone payments since the inception of the agreement through September 30, 2015.
+The remaining total aggregate payments, if all milestones are achieved by Nobelpharma, would be 200 million Yen (approximately \$1.7 million based on the exchange rate at September 30, 2015).
+The Company will pay a mid-single digit royalty on net sales in the Company's territory and will receive a mid-single digit royalty on net sales in the Nobelpharma territory, excluding Japan, if such product sales are ever achieved.
 Net sales, as defined in the collaboration and license agreement, represent the net sales of products whereby the licensed compound is the active ingredient.
 If the products include other active ingredients, the portion of the net sales allocated to the licensed compound would be used in determining the royalty payments.